RaphaelGKF/MScProject-VRGallery/README.md

 Computing with Digital Media.
 University of Sussex.

-#Brief
+# Brief
 A virtual reality experience takes you into a gallery-like setting; where you are free to interact and submerge yourself in the artworks.

-#Controls
+This Virtual environment is an innovative approach to digitise and enrich the presence and immersiveness of contemporary art.
+It serves as a way to deepen the connection between the artist, the significance of their creation, and the viewers interpretation of said creation.

+# Controls
+- Use your VR Controller to navigate through the scene.
+- Interact directly with grabbable objects aided by haptic feedback.
+- Use the pointer on the right hand controller to grab an object towards your direction.
+- Use the pointer to interact with the UI buttons.
+  (Interactable objects turn the pointer white)
+- Move around using the left joystick and turn with the right joystick.

-#Tutorial Walkthrough
+# Walkthrough Tutorial

+* This world is best experienced with the use of headphones and a VR Headset *

-#Assets Used:
+# Assets Used:
 Imported Materials:
 -	Paper recycled 001 by Katsukagi.
 [Available online at : https://3dtextures.me/2019/01/07/paper-recycled-001/]
 -	Plaster Rough 001 by Katsukagi.
 [Available online at : https://3dtextures.me/2019/02/15/plaster-rough-001/]